Farmers' Market COVID-19 Response & Updates

 - All customers are required to wear cloth or disposable face coverings, face shields or masks for entry into the market.

 - Stay home if you are sick or have potentially been exposed to someone with COVID-19 or COVID-19 like symptoms.

-- Please limit attendance to 1-2 members of your household.
+- Limiting attendance to 1-2 members of your household is encouraged.